 The Cayman Islands tax system is one of the most advantageous for investors.
 The list below summarizes some of its characteristics, more specifically the types of taxes that are not imposed on companies:

-- no corporate income tax: there is no taxation on company profits, therefore no corporate income tax.
+- –no Cayman Islands corporate income tax: there is no taxation on company profits, therefore no corporate income tax.

 Are the Cayman Islands a tax haven?

 Yes.
-Generally speaking, because of the fact that they do not impose taxes on company profits or other types of direct taxes, the Cayman Islands are one of the tax havens usually preferred by investors.
-The Islands are preferred by investors worldwide not only because of their taxation regime but also because of the high degree of confidentiality they allow for investors who choose to set up a company here.
+Generally speaking, because of the fact that there is no Cayman Islands income tax or other types of direct taxes, the Cayman Islands are one of the tax havens usually preferred by investors.
+The Islands are preferred by investors worldwide not only because of their taxation regime or the lack of the Cayman Islands capital gains tax, but also because of the high degree of confidentiality they allow for investors who choose to set up a company here.
 However, entrepreneurs should know that the Cayman Islands have signed several tax information exchange agreements with countries worldwide and are also part of the Foreign Account Tax Compliance Act imposed by the United States.

-What are other advantages of doing business in the Cayman Islands?
+What are other advantages of doing business apart from the Cayman Islands tax rate?

 The exempted company has no requirements for a minimum capital or a currency in which it should be subscribed.
 Because the Cayman Islands taxation regime does not include the usual direct and indirect taxes, there is no need for exempted companies to file a complex annual return or annual accounts with the tax authorities; a very simple annual return suffices.

 Additional information about doing business in the Cayman Islands